Office of Accessibility

 Recommended Documentation for Students with Disabilities

 Student’s seeking assistance or accommodation must complete intake form.
 Types of helpful documentation can include medical records, psycho-educational testing and school records.
 If you do not have copies of this information you are welcome to meet with a disability services counselor after completion of intake form to demonstrate a connection between your condition and any academic barriers that you anticipate or are facing.
+In addition, individuals must complete and submit the Disability Documentation form.

 - Students with disabilities requesting accommodations or special assistance are required by the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act to provide documentation describing a specific disability.
 Documentation must be provided by an appropriate professional (psychologist, medical doctor, audiologist, ophthalmologist, etc.) and should include the following six elements (appropriate to the disability):